ashsic/CLAI-note/README.md

 A CLI program written in Python that creates and exports LLM-enhanced notes.

-The program will be written in Python, mainly using functionality provided by Typer, as well as Fire, PyTorch, and other dependencies (TBD).
+The program will be written in Python, mainly using functionality provided by Typer, and other dependencies (TBD).

 The main goal of the project is to create something useful for at least one person - me.
 It will face trial by fire in my third semester.